Parking Lot Map | Parking FAQ's

 There is a designated disabled drop-off zone located in Lot F on the Campus off of Towne and Verdugo Road.
 Follow painted arrows when entering or exiting the drop-off zone.
 There is a second disabled drop-off zone in Lot C, Level One.
 THESE ZONES ARE FOR THE IMMEDIATE LOADING AND/OR LOADING UNLOADING OF DISABLED PASSENGERS ONLY.

-Parking on GCC Campus requires a permit 365 days a year.
-You are required to display a parking permit while parked on campus.
+Parking on GCC Campus requires a valid parking permit 365 days a year.
+You are required to display a valid parking permit while parked on campus.
 If you are unable to purchase a semester permit, daily permits are available from the Pay and Display machines at the entrance to the GCC parking structure or you may pay the meters and park in the City parking lots.
 Parking is not free and there are no grace periods.
-Parking permits are ALWAYS REQUIRED.
-If you do not display a parking permit, you are subject to citation.
+Valid parking permits are ALWAYS REQUIRED.
+If you do not display a valid parking permit, you are subject to citation.
+Vehicles displaying expired parking permits are subject to citation.

 Daily Parking Permits